 Note, the program generally displays values in today’s dollars, even when it is adjusting for inflation.
 This might be a convenience, or confusing, depending on your point of view, since most other calculators display the inflated amounts.

 Free retirement calculators are plentiful on the web.
-These are three of the best, in my opinion.
+These are three of the best retirement calculators, in my opinion.
 Try them.
 Try more than one.
 But use them all with caution!

 Understand that retirement calculators aren’t giving you the answer to a simple mathematical equation.
 They are actually attempting to model the future.
-That’s a tough assignment.
+That’s a tough assignment, even for the best retirement calculator.
 One that is actually impossible, in any precise sense.

 I don’t recommend relying on any of these tools, and then resting on your laurels.
 Consult them, at least annually, to optimize your near-term financial decision making, while understanding that the future will inevitably turn out different than planned.